RepairCore/docs/features/notifications/overview.md

-# Notification System Overview
+# Notifications

-RepairCore includes a comprehensive notification system for keeping users and customers informed.
+Stay informed about important events in your repair shop.

+[image_notifications_bell]

 ## Overview

-The notification system supports:
+RepairCore sends notifications for important events like order status changes, low stock alerts, and new customer registrations.

+## Notification Channels

-- **Email notifications** - Sent via configured SMTP
+- **Email** - Sent to your email address
-- **Database notifications** - Stored in-app notifications
-- **Customizable templates** - Edit notification content
+- **In-App** - Shown in the notification bell
-- **User preferences** - Users control which notifications they receive

 ## Notification Types